kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-### Richer OpenAPI V3 Data
+### OpenAPI v3 is a richer API description than OpenAPI v2

-OpenAPI V3 support in Kubernetes is planned to go GA in 1.26.
+OpenAPI v3 support in Kubernetes is currently beta since version 1.24.
 OpenAPI V3 is a richer representation of the kubernetes API to our users, who have been asking for visibility into things like:

 1. nullable
 2. default
-2. validation fields like oneOf, anyOf
+3. validation fields like oneOf, anyOf, etc.

-2. <jeffrey what else does openapi v3 add>
+To show each of these additional data points by themselves is a strong reason to switch to using OpenAPI v3.

 ### CRD schemas expressed as OpenAPI v2 are lossy